Skills & Training

 With Mendix, you can build your first application in 30 minutes.
 Right after you create your account, you will be guided into the platform to build your first app.

-To really ramp up your learning, you can follow the Become a Rapid Developer learning path online at your own pace, free of charge (you must be signed in to the Mendix Platform to see this learning path).
+To really ramp up your learning, you can follow the Become a Rapid Developer learning path at your own pace, free of charge (you must be signed in to the Mendix Platform to see this learning path).
 There are 11 modules in this learning path, which take about an hour each to complete.
 So, you could complete all the modules in 2–3 days, and then start building applications straightaway.

-The option to register for a three-day classroom course is also always available.
+The option to register for a three-day classroom course is always available.
 These are taught by Mendix Academy experts.

 Based on a survey conducted amongst developers about learning low-code, we got these answers: